firebitsbr/SecureThemAll/README.md

 These notes might save you some time:

 * Ensure that sh is symlinked to bash, not dash
+* If some commands don't work, change the timeout in the configuration file, depending on the system, the commands might take more time to execute.

 ## Getting Started